yaya2devops/bachelor-guide/docs/inspirations.md

 - Software of sem5 including drive for downloading ?
 - Check other source of materials ( messanger groups, conversation, recieved notes from classmates)
-- FR init infra
+- FR init infra done
-- Host the project in a container (next)
+- Host the project in a container (next-notyet)
+- Behind the scences data(yes)

+> 29/10/2022

+TO-DO
+- Inside the table of chapters, resources included
+- Google drive the best we can. touchpoints ( .googleclassroom .personnal .wherever)
-- Behind the scences data
+- Behind the scences data good story tellin left and some more assets
+- before each subject, a paragraph to showcase what is it? kinda motivation and making things CLEARER to new comers
+- COMPLETE these as an essential parts.
+ONCE DONE FR init.
+> best regards,